 When you have a large area to mow, ergonomic features can change a chore into a joyful pass time.
-The extra-high 15-inch seat back on this Husqvarna lets you lean back and relax while mowing, enjoying the ride while you get work done.
+The extra-high 15-inch seat back on this Husqvarna lets you lean back and relax while mowing.
 Two extra-large cup and gear holder compartments at the back end of each fender give you plenty of room to keep your sunglasses, bandana, and a cold beverage.

 The anti-slip flooring keeps you safe from slips and skids when getting into and out of the mower.
-The control panel is easy to reach on the right-hand fender, and once you learn where the controls are, it’s intuitive to use them while keeping your eyes focused on the lawn ahead.
+Furthermore, the control panel is easy to reach on the right-hand fender.
+Once you learn where the controls are, it’s intuitive to use them while keeping your eyes focused on the lawn ahead.

 The seat adjusts forward and back to accommodate different size operators, and you can easily adjust the height and alignment of the steering bars using a wrench.
 The steering bars may need occasional adjustment.